Wildlife and Animal Artist - a little more about Alan Taylor AGSA

 My love for art started as a teenager when I first began experimenting with oil paints.
 I then became interested in photography and for many years was absorbed in the process of capturing images of landscapes and rock climbing, another passion of mine.

-I use pastel or colour pencil that require different approaches and media.
-With pastel I use either velour or Pastelmat as the substrate dependent on the subject matter.
-Velour lends itself to softer subjects such as fur and soft pastels work better with it.
-I tend to use pastel sticks and various makes of pastel pencils for detail and blending.
-I am a member of the Guild Society of Artists (GSA) and have recently gained the AGSA professional qualification for the "wonderful artwork" submitted to the GSA fine art committee and my artist professionalism.
-On gaining the AGSA I was recently invited to interview for the Art and Framing magazine.
-I am also a member of the Association of Animal Artists that support many rescue and animal conservation trusts.
+I love using the medium of pastels or colour pencils to capture the diverse colours and character of animal wildlife and find inspiration for my subjects from countryside walks both at home and abroad.
+I am a member of the Guild Society of Artists (GSA) and gained the AGSA professional qualification for the "wonderful artwork" submitted to the GSA fine art committee and my artist professionalism.
+On gaining the AGSA I was invited to interview for the Art and Framing magazine.

 Monty and Alan in cloud on the Summit of Moel Hebog